vignettist/vignettist.github.io/_posts/2016-10-05-analyzing-images-social-interest.markdown

 <img src="/images/fulls/social-interest/hourly_quantity.png" class="chart image">

-And images uploaded first thing in the morning get the most likes (probably as a result fo more views.)
+And images uploaded first thing in the morning get the most likes (likely a result of more views.)

 <img src="/images/fulls/social-interest/hourly_median.png" class="chart image">

 #### Missing time data?

-In looking over this time data, one strange thing stood out to me -- the number of images uploaded on January 1st.
+In looking over this time data, one strange thing stands out -- the number of images uploaded on January 1st.
 This can be seen very clearly in the first plot of 2008 - 2013.

 If we look at the distribution over the minute in the hour in which an image was posted, we see something quite strange.